lalyos/blog-docker/readme.md

 ## build the image

+> You don't need to build the image it as its on [docker.io](https://index.docker.io/u/sequenceiq/)

-Just use the `build` command which uses the `-t` tag parameter and the last attribute is the directory containing the `Dockerfile`
+But if you are hacking the Dockerfile, just use the `build` command which uses the `-t` tag parameter for the image name. and the last attribute is the directory containing the `Dockerfile`

 ```
 docker build -t sequenceiq/blog .